Going through a divorce is a difficult process.

 The counselling certificate must state that the parties have considered the possibility of reconciliation with the assistance of a family counsellor, an individual or organization nominated as a family consultant, or a person nominated by an officer of the court.

-Why is there a counselling requirement for couples married less than two years?
+Why is there a counselling requirement for couples with a short marriage?

 The counselling requirement aims to preserve and protect the institution of marriage.